LavaMoat/ipfs-registry/README.md

 Relative paths are resolved from the directory containing the configuration file; the path must be a directory.

-Note that all the downstream storage layers must be available for the service to work as intended; ie, requests must succeeed across all storage layers for the server to return a success response.
+Note that all the downstream storage layers must be available for the service to work as intended; ie, requests must succeed across all storage layers for the server to return a success response.

 ### Registry